 A Doctor of Education

 A Doctor of Education degree tends to be more focused on the practical application of education within an organization.
-An EdD is the more hands-on of the two, with more direct leadership opportunities.
-While many Doctor of Education graduates teach, conduct research, and take on administrative roles in higher education, this degree may also culminate in non-academic settings, such as the private sector.
+An Ed.D. is the more hands-on degree of the two, with more direct leadership opportunities.
+While many Doctor of Education graduates teach, conduct research and take on administrative roles in higher education, this degree may also culminate in non-academic settings, such as the private sector.

-For those pursuing a career in education, government, the nonprofit sector, or business, an EdD degree may be ideal.
-Instead of fielding new research, a Doctor of Education applies existing knowledge to solving problems within an organization.
+For those pursuing a career in education, government, the nonprofit sector or business, an Ed.D. degree may be ideal.
+Instead of fielding new research, an Ed.D. applies existing knowledge to solve problems within an organization.
 This enables them to exercise leadership and make data-informed decisions based on concepts like social assessments and organizational theory.

-Both a Doctor of Education and a PhD can open doors to career advancement.
+Both an Ed.D. and a PhD can open doors to career advancement.
 This brings the potential for promotion and greater compensation in comparison to that of a bachelor’s or master’s degree.
 In fact, employers and students are demanding advanced degrees more than ever.

-- Both a Doctor of Education and a PhD are terminal (as high as a student can go in that academic path).
+- Both degrees are terminal (as high as a student can go in that academic path).

 - Both focus on ways to enhance professional knowledge in different environments.